Planning A Family Trip To NYC Part 1

 The Statue of Liberty National Monument

-Our purpose with getting to the subway was to actually make it down to Battery Park, which is the port on the southern tip of Manhattan where are you would take the boat cruise over to the Statue of Liberty.
+Our purpose with getting to the subway was to actually make it down to Battery Park, which is the port on the southern tip of Manhattan where are you can take the boat cruise over to the Statue of Liberty.

 Planning A Family Trip To NYC ~ Battery Park Statue of Liberty Boat Cruise Location